Semantic Segmentation in Satellite Hyperspectral Imagery by Deep Learning: Discussion

-We finalize the discussion section by addressing the impact of reducing the number of channels from 112 to 3 on the reported metrics.
-As indicated in Table \ref{Table:main_metrics_for_all_models_3_COLORS}, when we retrain the models using the 3-channel dataset instead, the inference time decreases compared to the models trained with 112 channels, as there is now less data to process.
-Moreover, there is a reduction in the number of model parameters due to the smaller number of components within each neural kernel used for computing the corresponding 2D convolutions across the spectral dimension.
-Nevertheless, the reduction in feature channels leads to a decreased segmentation performance, with the highest accuracy reaching 0.87, unlike the 0.93 top accuracy for the models trained with 112 channels.
-This decline in performance is also evident in the evaluation of the ranking system, for which none of the models achieve the ideal coefficient of 1.00, as observed earlier with 112 channels.
-As a matter of fact, the highest Spearman's coefficient is notably lower at 0.83.
-Although the main emphasis of our analysis is to examine the impact of reducing the channels from 112 to 3, we shortly discuss next how the 2D models compare to each other for solely 3 channels instead.
-Table \ref{Table:main_metrics_for_all_models_3_COLORS} shows that the 2D-Justo-Unet-Simple model achieves an accuracy of 0.85, which is close to the highest accuracy of 0.87.
-In the ranking system, our model exhibits the same top Spearman's coefficient as 2D-CUNet and 2D-CUNet++ Reduced.
-Remarkably, the 2D-Justo-UNet-Simple outperforms both 2D-CUNet and 2D-CUNet++ Reduced in terms of both parameter count and inference time.
+We also address the impact of reducing the number of channels from 112 to 3 on the reported metrics.
+As indicated in Table \ref{Table:main_metrics_for_all_models_3_COLORS}, when we train the models using the 3-channel dataset from HYPSO-1, the inference times decrease compared with the models trained with 112 channels, as there is now less data to process.
+Moreover, there is a reduction in the number of model parameters due to the smaller number of components within each convolutional kernel when computing the respective 2D convolutions across the reduced spectral dimension.
+However, the reduction in feature channels leads to a decreased segmentation performance, with the highest accuracy reaching 0.87, unlike the 0.93 top accuracy for the models trained with 112 channels.
+The decline in performance is also evident in the evaluation of the ranking system, for which none of the models achieve the ideal Spearman's coefficient of 1.00, as observed earlier with 112 channels.
+As a matter of fact, the highest coefficient for 3 channels is notably lower at 0.83.
+In conclusion, to achieve higher segmentation performance in HS imagery, inference should be conducted using most spectral channels due to the richness of information in this domain.
+Given the high dimensionality of the data, to reduce complexity, 1D-CNNs should be utilized, which also boost segmentation performance over 2D-CNNs.
+Although Table~\ref{Table:main_metrics_for_all_models_3_COLORS} does not include results for 1D-CNNs and FastViTs using only 3 channels, we perform these experiments on the RGB SID dataset.